-Ryanair provides its own ground services, aircraft handling and passenger services either directly or through self-handling partners at Dublin, London (Stansted), Spain, Portugal and various Polish airports.
-All other airport handling is provided through the airport authorities, either directly through sub-contractors or the airport themselves.
-Our Ground Operations teams work to obtain the most competitive handling rates for ground, aircraft, and passenger services across our network by negotiating multiyear deals with growth or efficiency incentives where possible with fixed or capped rates to lock in long term costs.
-These contracts are generally scheduled to expire in one to seven years, unless renewed and part of the rates are performance related to ensure compliance and punctuality.
-Self-handling gives Ryanair the option under European regulations to handle its own aircraft and passenger services where we cannot obtain competitive rates or quality handling services at each airport.
+The majority of Ryanair flights are handled through the airport authorities, either directly through sub-contractors or the airport themselves.
+The Ground Operations team work to obtain the most competitive service rates for ground, aircraft, and passenger services across the network by negotiating long term agreement deals, often across multiple stations with growth incentives (where possible) with fixed or capped rates to gain certainty over costs.
+These contracts are generally scheduled to expire in two to seven years, unless renewed, and part of the rates are contingent on performance by the providers to ensure compliance and punctuality.
+Ryanair provides its own ground services, aircraft handling and passenger services either directly or through partners at Dublin, London (Stansted), Spain, Portugal and various Polish airports.
+Ryanair has the option under European regulations to handle its own aircraft and passenger services where it cannot obtain competitive rates or quality handling services at each airport.
 See "Item 3.
 Key Information-Risk Factors-Risks Related to the Company-The Group is dependent on external service providers."